hautakan/ManagerAndGame/README.md

 - Piezo, if you want it to make a sound
 - Powersource (I used a power bank with 5V / 2.1A output to make the Manager portable)

+# How the Manager works and how to set it up
+- The first screen should guide the player to press the button down an keep it pressed.
+The tasks are only displayed when the button is kept pressed down.
+- Tasks are given to players randomly.
+They are currently such that they match my game area.
+Please edit the them to your liking.
+There are examples in the rules.
+- You can set work shift length in the beginning of the code.
+A good length to start with is four minutes if you have 10+ players, 3 minutes if you have less.
+- When the first player presses the button, the timer starts to cound down.
+- When the timer reaches zero, a sound is played and timer resets to original shift length.
+- A new work shift begins again when a player presses the button.

 # Included are also
 - game rules in Finnish
 - game rules in English
-- .DXF files for making a box with a lasercutter from 3mm acrylic, plywood, what ever you want to use.
+- .DXF files for making a box with a lasercutter from 3mm acrylic or what ever you want to use.
 I did not include a hole for installing the button, because your button might be different size than what I used.

 To be done:
 Diagrams for the connections.